audrey-shih/audrey-shih.github.io/content/music/Clarinet/index.md

   - orchestra
 ---

-I play clarinets of all sizes, but my favorite is the Eb piccolo clarinet.
+I play clarinet and piccolo clarinet in the Stanford Symphony Orchestra, the Stanford New Ensemble, and chamber groups.

 <!--more-->